ATLS1300/TicTacTurtle/README.md

-# TicTacTurtle
+# TicTacTurtle - Final submission
-# This repository will update regularly!
-So check back!
+# Submit your file as PC09_final.py

 Start code and example code for tic tac turtle!
 Submit all 3 parts to this repository!

 We'll be building a tic tac toe (or connect-4) game over the next 3 weeks.